San7o/haplolang/README.md

 > # The previous result was an error
 ```

-Functions are particular symbols that can be called with some
+Symbols are recognized as function, they can be called with some
-arguments and will return a value.
-For example, the function `+` takes
+arguments and return a value.
+For example, the function `+` takes two
-two integers and returns an integer value representing the sum of the
+integers and returns an integer value representing the sum of the two
-two arguments, while the function `print` takes a value, then prints
+arguments, while the function `print` takes a value, prints it, and
-it and returns an `empty` value.
+returns an `empty` value.

 ```lisp
 > + 68.1 0.9